Review

 Posted in Review

-Chocolate Melting Jar an innovative find by Kitchen Inspire by ANZO.
-Often the best buys are the ones I do on the trot while my eyes are searching shelves for the thingy on the list.
+The Chocolate Melting Jar is an innovative find from Kitchen Inspire by ANZO.
+Often, the best buys are the ones I do on the trot while my eyes are searching shelves for the thingy on the list.
 My blue eye spotted this gem while scouring the shelves for the 6th colander for our summer cottage...

 Posted in Review

-This morning I didn’t wake up to the chirruping of songbirds, but to the clanging of a bucket, snap of a step ladder and a jodling painter, Wally is revamping.
-Roof trusses are being knocked up across the street as a new house shoots up and according to the owner his parents are moving in on...
+This morning I didn’t wake up to the chirruping of songbirds, but to the clanging of a bucket, snap of a step ladder, and a yodelling painter, Wally is revamping.
+Roof trusses are being set up across the street as a new house goes up, and, according to the owner, his parents are moving in on...

 Oranges and Lemons ring the bells of Citrusdal